Have you ever been influenced to purchase a product because of social media?

 Today, video content is a must for any social media effort – especially when marketing outdoor gear.

-Companies are constantly striving to be transparent through social media and 67% of consumers consider video to be the most transparent form of post.
+Companies are constantly striving to be transparent through social media and 67% of consumers consider video to be the most transparent form of a post.

 You can use video to highlight customer stories and bring excitement to certain products through targeted video efforts.
-A short Instagram story with someone wearing a your product by a campfire or hiking.
+A short Instagram story with someone wearing your product by a campfire or hiking.
 Along with a link to “swipe up” to the product page is one simple, yet effective way to use video in your social efforts.